-Due to COVID-19 precautions, the False Alarm Reduction area is eliminating paper transactions that are coming in.
+The False Alarm Reduction area is eliminating paper transactions.
 At this time, all new and preexisting users, including all alarm companies, must enter applications and any corrections online.
 Please make sure that all fields are filled in correctly.

 The Alarm Reduction Team reduces the number of false alarms throughout Baltimore County and informs the public of the negative impact false alarm activations have on public safety.
 These efforts, along with those of the County Police Department and our citizens, have resulted in a significant reduction in the number of false alarms.
 Reducing the number of false alarms allows our police officers more time to fight crime and keep our citizens safe.